dishmint/Mergent/README.md

 # Mergent

-Consolidate expressions with the same head
+Consolidate expressions with the same head.

+---

 Deconstruct an expression: